 The academic governance of the UBC and its Faculties is vested in two senates: UBC Okanagan Senate and UBC Vancouver Senate.
 The Council of Senates is responsible for matters pertaining to the broader UBC system.

 UBC Vancouver Senate

 The Vancouver Senate has responsibilities pertaining to the Vancouver campus.
 The Vancouver Senate meets monthly from September to May.

-UBC’s High-Level Organization Chart [pdf] displays the structure of UBC’s senior leadership including the Senates, the Vice Provost, Health, and Deans.
+The UBC’s High-Level Organization Chart, available at the University Administrative & Governing Bodies website, displays the structure of UBC’s senior leadership including the Senates, the Vice Provost, Health, and Deans.

 for a complete list of Senate Membership 2017 – 2020.

 |Elected by the Faculties: